truzo/tomango-2018/site/content/is/_index.md

 ---

 ## Who we are
-We're a deliberately small team of designers, developers and marketers, here to solve our clients' problems and help them achieve their goals.
+We're a deliberately small team of designers, developers and marketers who solve our clients' problems and help them achieve their goals.

 ## Who we work with
 We help ambitious businesses get more of the customers they want.